-The United States Census Bureau calculated the average sales price for a manufactured home in 2017 to be $68,100.
-Compare that to the $372,500 average price for a traditional stick-built single-family home in 2016 and you'll see why the homes are such a great choice.
+The United States Census Bureau calculated the average sales price for a manufactured home in 2021 to be $106,800.
+Compare that to the $407,700 average sales price for a traditional single-family home in October 2021. and you'll see why the homes are such a great choice.

-Buying a manufactured home is a fairly simple, and somewhat similar, to buying a stick-built home.
+Buying a manufactured home is a fairly simple and somewhat similar, to buying a traditional home.
 One major difference is the fact that you will be going to a dealership instead of a real estate agent.

-There are a few preparations you'll need to do before visiting the first dealership and that's calculating how much home you can afford.
-Financial experts advise that a home should never cost more than 25-28% of your total monthly income after taxes.
+There are a few preparations you'll need to do before visiting the first dealership, and that's calculating how large a home you can afford.
+Financial experts advise that a home should never cost more than 30 percent of your total monthly income after taxes.
 You will need to add insurance, taxes, and maintenance costs into that figure.

-While looking at homes you will find many options and styles available, know the features you consider most important.
-Do you need three bedrooms or can you go with two?
+While looking at homes, you will find many options and styles available, so know the features you consider most important in advance.
+Do you need three bedrooms, or can you go with two?
 Will you need the gourmet kitchen upgrade?

 Knowing the features that are most important to you will help you avoid emotional attachment which often leads to buyers remorse.
 The home you ultimately choose should meet most of the features you listed before you visited the first home.

 Don't be scared to negotiate the price of a manufactured home.
-Manufactured home dealerships mark up the price of each home an average of 18-26%.
-Dealers also utilize hold backs, just like automobile dealerships.
+Manufactured home dealerships mark up the price and utilize holdbacks, just like automobile dealerships.
 This means there is a profit built into the invoice price of the home.
-Even if you buy a home at invoice dealers will still make a profit based on the holdback.
+Even if you buy a home at invoice, dealers will still make a profit based on the holdback.

-Some dealers will speak in terms of monthly payment amounts, as opposed to the total price.
+Some dealers will speak regarding monthly payment amounts, as opposed to the total price.
 Don't let them talk you into naming a monthly payment that you would pay.
 You want to negotiate on the total price of the home, not the monthly costs.

 Insurance, Taxes, and Extended Warranties